kakajj/kakajj/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions 🎓 &nbsp;I'm currently studying Information Technology at the King Mongkut’s University of Technology Thonburi, Thailand.\
+💡 &nbsp;I like to explore new technologies and develop software solutions.\
+🎓 &nbsp;I'm currently studying Information Technology at the King Mongkut’s University of Technology Thonburi, Thailand.\
 🌱 &nbsp;I'm on track for learning more about Node.js and Vue.js to become FullStack Developer.\
 ✍️ &nbsp;In my free time, I pursue watching  netflix's series and listening favorite musics as hobbies/side hustles.\